-African art > African mask > Salampasu Mask
+African art > African mask, tribal art, primitive art > Salampasu Mask

 Watch the video

-Living from hunting and agriculture, warrior people, the Salampasu form a tribe of the Lulua group and are settled between the Democratic Republic of Congo and Angola, east of the Kasai River.
-They are surrounded to the west and south by the Tschokwe and the Lunda, and to the north and east by the Kete and the Lwalwa.
-A hierarchy of masks, simple wooden masks kasangu and copper-covered masks mukinka , was associated with the warrior society mungongo (pl. bangongo ).
-The wearing of these masks depended on a large contribution of livestock, drinks, or other material goods from the aspirant who was initiated into esoteric knowledge by the other mask wearers. ( Africa , Prestel)
+Living from hunting and agriculture, the Salampasu are a warrior people, forming a tribe of the Lulua group and living between the Democratic Republic of Congo and Angola, east of the Kasai River.
+They are surrounded to the west and south by the Tschokwe and Lunda, and to the north and east by the Kete and Lwalwa.
+A hierarchy of masks, simple wooden kasangu masks and copper-covered mukinka masks, was associated with the mungongo (pl. bangongo ) warrior society.
+The wearing of these masks depended on a large contribution of livestock, drink, or other material goods from the aspirant who was initiated into esoteric knowledge by other mask wearers. ( Africa , Prestel)

 This item is sold with its certificate of authenticity

 |Origin||ex-collection Laticat - France|